alburycatalina/Personal-Research-Website/README.md

 # Why make a research website as an academic?
 - share your work
 - connect with others
-- aggregate your information in one place
+- aggregate your projects, publications, and other information in one place

 # How?